tdas/incubator-spark/docs/streaming-programming-guide.md

 This behavior is made simple by using `JavaStreamingContext.getOrCreate`.
 This is used as follows.

 {% highlight java %}
-// Create a factor object that can create a and setup a new JavaStreamingContext JavaStreamingContextFactory contextFactory = new JavaStreamingContextFactory() {
+// Create a factory object that can create a and setup a new JavaStreamingContext JavaStreamingContextFactory contextFactory = new JavaStreamingContextFactory() {
   JavaStreamingContextFactory create() {
     JavaStreamingContext jssc = new JavaStreamingContext(...);  // new context